 Domain name and email hosting

-With Wix you can easily connect your domain and business email for a professional business website and streamlined brand building experience.
+With a website builder like Wix you can easily connect your domain and business email for a professional business website and streamlined brand building experience.

 How to buy a domain name

 Here are a couple of ways to get a domain name for free:

 Register a free subdomain.
 A subdomain is a prefix on a domain name that connects independently functioning sites.
 Certain hosting platforms and site builders offer users a fully-functioning website for free with a customized subdomain.
 For example, when you learn how to make a website with Wix, you can publish it for free under the following URL structure: username.wixsite.com/siteaddress.